 There’s price range in disc duplicators is pretty wide, and the difference mostly comes down to how many discs they can write at one time.
 Each duplicator has a slot for the source disc (the one you’re copying from) and slots for the target discs (the ones you’re copying to).
 One important thing to know is that duplicators are sold according to how many target slots they have, rather than the total amount of slots.
 For example, a five target duplicator means that there are six slots: one for the source disc and five for the blank ones.

 There are a lot of reasons you might be looking for a disc duplicator.
 Maybe you regularly copy a lot of DVDs for business purposes, or you’re just someone who likes making a few mix CDs for your friends.
-It’s easy to find a duplicator based on your specific needs; the duplicators you can buy on Amazon typically range from one to 11 target disc slots.
+It’s easy to find a duplicator based on your specific needs; the duplicators you can buy online typically range from one to 11 target disc slots.
 That way, you won’t end up overspending on a duplicator you don’t need or end up with one that can’t keep up.
-These Amazon listings make it easy to choose the number of slots that work for you.

 1. Produplicator CD DVD Duplicator

 This three-target unit from Produplicator is standalone; there’s no need to download any software or hook it up to a computer.
 It’s compatible with M-Discs, which is a proprietary disc produced by Millenniata that’s designed to last longer than standard discs.
 This one is super easy to use with no annoying set-up time needed.

 Pros: M-Disc compatibility, can run for a long time without overheating.

 This listing makes it easy to choose anywhere between one and 11 target discs slots.
 The standalone unit supports many different formats, including DVD-R, DVD+RW, mini DVD-R, CD-DA, video CD, CD-R, CD-RW, and others.

 Pros: The unit is easy to set up and use.